der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 boolean|Boolean value that determines if this keyword is enabled.

 ## <a name="ispaused"></a>isPaused
-Returns a boolean value that determines if the keyword is paused.
+Returns a boolean value that determines if this keyword is paused.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the keyword is paused.
+boolean|Boolean value that determines if this keyword is paused.

 ## <a name="pause"></a>pause
 Pauses this keyword.